lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/beegfs_on_demand.md

 Check the status of the job with 'squeue -u \<username>'

-## Mount BeeGFS file system
+## Mount BeeGFS filesystem

-You can mount BeeGFS file system on the ML partition (ppc64 architecture) or on the Haswell [partition](../jobs_and_resources/system_taurus.md) (x86_64 architecture)
+You can mount BeeGFS filesystem on the ML partition (ppc64 architecture) or on the Haswell [partition](../jobs_and_resources/system_taurus.md) (x86_64 architecture)

-### Mount BeeGFS file system on the ML
+### Mount BeeGFS filesystem on the ML

 Job submission can be done with the command (use job id (n.1) from batch job used for creating BeeGFS system):